How to apply:

-- To apply for a bursary or scholarship, please include a letter of intent with your application materials.
+- To apply for a bursary or scholarship, please include a letter of intent with your program application materials.
+This letter of intent may include an explanation of how attending Sage Hill would benefit you as a writer, and how receiving a bursary would reduce any barriers to attending.

 - Bursaries are awarded to those whose letters clearly demonstrate financial need.